 Groundhogs are excellent at digging, which could mean a plethora of pest holes and tunnels in your garden and yard.
 Their massive tunneling systems can even damage foundations supporting houses and other structures, so keeping these creatures far, far away is better than waiting until they wreak havoc around your home.
+It's important to note that some homemade taste and scent repellents have anecdotal success only, without solid research to confirm their results.
+But some of the homemade repellents listed here are ingredients in some commercial products, so they may be worth a try.

 Groundhogs are fond of fruits and veggies, so orchards, fruit trees and gardens naturally attract these hungry 'hogs.
 Pick up any fallen fruits such as peaches, pears or apples as soon as you notice them to help keep groundhogs away.
 Harvest produce from your garden as soon as possible as well.
 If you've noticed groundhogs in the area, avoid putting produce scraps into an open compost pile until you've dealt with the issue.
 Otherwise, switch to a closed composting method, such as a compost barrel, which keeps foraging creatures out.
 Eliminating or protecting such food sources helps prevent groundhog problems.